Lore Noto: Acting and producing career

 He began acting in New York City in 1939.
 Noto also attended shows in hopes of becoming a producer.
 He attended a rehearsal of a one-act show in development, The Fantasticks, an allegorical "boy meets girl story" based on Les Romanesques by Edmond Rostand, and fell in love with the Barnard College musical production.
 He then commissioned the authors to create a two-act version suitable to debut in Greenwich Village in 1960.
 The opening of The Fantasticks, on May 3, 1960, met with mixed reviews.
 Four years later, in The New York Times, its creators, Harvey Schmidt and Tom Jones, recalled that Noto had kept the show running despite the criticism.

 The curtain was ceremonially taken down on January 13, 2002, after the musical had played 17,162 performances.
 It became the "World's Longest Running Musical" in the Guinness World Records.
 Noto was mentioned a second time in the Guinness World Records, for achieving a world record of 6,348 performances as the longest-running actor in a single role in any production, having played Hucklebee (the Girl's father) for about 17 years in his own production of The Fantasticks (this record has been broken since Noto retired from the role).
 The show won an off-Broadway Obie Award, and a special Tony Award in 1992.

 Noto co-wrote the musical theatre adaptation of the Marjorie Kinnan Rawlings book "The Yearling", which he produced at the Alvin Theatre on Broadway in 1965; the show played only three performances.
 During the time that he was writing the adaptation, he rented part of his Broadway office to Mel Brooks, who was working on the film The Producers (1967).
 The two became friendly.
 Lee Meredith was discovered during that time because Noto saw her in a showcase production of Carousel and knew Brooks would be impressed with the actress.

 Personal life

 Noto died in 2002.
 In 1947, he married Mary Luzzi, a published illustrator and homemaker, who died at 93 in 2020.
-The two had four children, many grandchildren and great grandchildren.
+The two had four children including one daughter, Janice Noto-Helmers, and sons Tony, Thad and Jody.